fathertime100/apollo-coin/README.md

     "errors" : ""
 }
 ```

-Note: this is also the public address of your masternode that you will use to look up your masternode on [https://xap.overemo.com/masternodes](https://xap.overemo.com/masternodes).
+If you repeat this command a few times over a 5 minute period and you see the **"blocks"** field incrementing, then your server is properly recording and verifying transactions.

-# b.
+## 5b.
 Wallet masternode status

-i. **My Master Nodes.**
+**i.
+My Master Nodes.**

 * Open your wallet on windows